She Loves Biscotti

 The addition of lemon peel to milk.

-So, in a heavy, medium saucepan, over medium heat, combine the lemon peel and milk.
-When the milk starts to steam, remove from heat and allow to stand for about 10 minutes.
+So, in a heavy, medium saucepan, combine the lemon peel and milk over medium heat.
+When the milk starts to steam, remove it from heat and allow it to stand for about 10 minutes.
 During this time, the milk will get infused with the lemon.

 While the milk is being infused with the lemon, let’s start cracking the eggs.